Decomposition spaces in Combinatorics

 This coalgebra is obtained from the decomposition space in Example~\ref{ex:graphs-decomp}.
-Indeed, we have to take $X_1$ the groupoid of graphs, because the coalgebra is spanned by \isoclasses of graphs.
+Indeed, we have to take $X_1$ the groupoid of graphs, because the coalgebra has linear basis the set of \isoclasses of graphs.
 Since the comultiplication sums over all ways to partition the vertex set into two parts (possibly empty), we must take $X_2$ to be the groupoid of graphs with a two-part partition of the vertex set.
 (More generally, $X_k$ is the groupoid of graphs with an ordered partition of the vertex set into $k$ parts (possibly empty).)

-Taking pullback along $d:X_2 \to X_1$ is to consider all possible two-part partitions of a given graph, and taking lowershriek along $(d_2,d_0): X_2 \to X_1 \times X_1$ is to return the graphs induced by the two parts.
+Taking pullback along $d_1:X_2 \to X_1$ is to consider all possible two-part partitions of a given graph, and taking lowershriek along $(d_2,d_0): X_2 \to X_1 \times X_1$ is to return the graphs induced by the two parts.
 In conclusion, this is precisely Schmitt's comultiplication. \end{blanko}

 \begin{blanko}{Comultiplication of basis elements.} We proceed to spell out the effect of the comultiplication on basis elements.
 The slice $\Grpd_{/X_1}$ has a canonical basis $\{ \name f:1\to X_1 \}_{f\in\pi_0X_1}$.
 Here $\name f : 1 \to X_1$ denotes the map that singles out the element $f\in X_1$, in category theory called the {\em name} of $f$.
 The notion of basis for slices means that every object $T \to X_1$ can be written uniquely as a homotopy sum of names (cf.~Lemma~\ref{lem:fashosum}).
 Giving $\name f$ as input to the comultiplication, and expanding the result into a homotopy sum of names, we get: